freshjarman/PyDemo/readme.md

 ## git

-1. Git is a version control system.
+1. Git is a distributed version control system.
-2. Git is free software.